MMP for co-rank one foliations on threefolds: Constructing the flip

-Then the $D$-flip exists. \end{lemma} \begin{proof} The existence of the flip is equivalent to the $\cal O_Y$-algebra being finitely generated.
+Then the $D$-flip exists. \end{lemma} \begin{proof} The existence of the flip is equivalent to the $\cal O_Y$-algebra being finitely generated, where $m$ is taken to be sufficiently divisble.
 Finite generation of an algebra can be checked \'etale locally and the result follows. \end{proof}